Arkady23/http.net-https.net/README.md

 3.2.4.
 March 2025.
 Added protection against DoS-​​attacks.
 Thanks to the hackers for testing my server sometimes :-)
 3.2.5.
 March 2025.
 The client connection time limit is set according to the -w command line parameter.
 3.2.6.
 March 2025.
 Fixed bugs in versions 3.2.4 and 3.2.5.
+3.2.7.
+March 2025.
+The capacity of the simophore has been reduced by 1 to fix a stack overflow bug during a DoS attack.